janko/image_processing/README.md

 Provides higher-level helper methods for image processing in Ruby using ImageMagick.

-This methods were extracted from Refile, and were made generic so that they can be used in any project.
-The goal is to have a centralized place where image processing helper methods are maintained, instead of CarrierWave, Dragonfly and Refile each having their own.
+These methods were extracted from [refile-mini_magick], and were made generic so that they can be used in any project.
+The goal of image_processing is to have a centralized place where helper methods for image processing are maintained, instead of CarrierWave, Dragonfly and Refile each implementing their own.

+It's been tested with MRI 2.x, JRuby and Rubinius.

 ## Installation